hszcg/ITCS/README.md

 * Use "Up/Down/Top/Bottom" button to reorder items.
 * Use "Save Item" button to save current item to data memmory.
 * Use "Save File" button to save current data to "gui/data.json", while the old one is backup to "gui/data.json.bak".
+* Use "Make HTML" button to generate HTML files from current data to ""html/" directory.

 ## Data